DIY Black Weathered Vase

 Making this DIY black weathered vase for less is super easy and in fact, its quit relaxing.
 It’s not every day we get to play in the dirt so now is the time to take advantage of this.
 If you like that sort of thing that is!
+I love this DIY vase sitting in my kitchen with either fresh or faux greenery stems.

 Affiliate links are provided below.
 Please see my full disclosure.